kylergib/MacMediaTP/README.md

 # MacMediaTP
 Mac Media Plugin for Touch Portal
+Currently only playPause key works. unsure if i will add more later or not. i just wanted this specific key.

 # AFTER YOU IMPORT THE PLUGIN YOU HAVE TO OPEN TERMINAL AND NAVIGATE TO THE ~/Documents/TouchPortal/plugins/MacMediaPlugin folder and run "chmod +x macmediaplugin" AND THEN RESTART THE PLUGIN IN TOUCH PORTAL FOR IT TO WORK.